ht2/gpt_content_indexing/readme.md

 - [x] Parse indexed content through embeddings API to generate vectors
   - https://openai.com/blog/new-and-improved-embedding-model/
   - https://beta.openai.com/docs/guides/embeddings
-- [ ] Create script to take input question from user and return a useful answer!
+- [x] Create script to take input question from user and return a useful answer!
   - Search indexed content using question's embedding and select most similar content
-  - Apply it as context back to GPT3 (davinci?) alongside original question to attempt to answer from knowledge base -
+  - Apply it as context back to GPT3 (davinci?) alongside original question to attempt to answer from knowledge base
+- [ ] Create a Slack bot that can take a question, feed it to the script and return the answer

 #### Stretch goals